Finding a New Home For Your Pet

 2. Print the confirmation page, bring it and a copy of your pet's veterinary records with you to your appointment.

-3. Within 48 hours, a representative of the League will email you to schedule an appointment.
+3. A representative of the League will email you to schedule an appointment.
 Your appointment will take approximately 30-45 minutes during which you will speak with an admissions specialist, and potentially a member from our medical and/or behavior team so we can obtain the most complete picture of your pet so we can make appropriate decisions regarding placement.

 4. After all information about your pet has been gathered, we will discuss your options with you so you can make the best decision for your pet.